 - ✓ Professional & Technical Non-payroll services which by their nature can be performed only by persons with specialized skills and knowledge.
 Included are the services of occupational & physical therapists, architects, nurses etc. All subcategories within have been trended according to current program expectations and historical trends. - ✓ Contracted Professionals: Non-payroll services performed by personnel with specific skill sets in the areas of instruction, staff, management, technical, & legal.
-It includes the added cost of the School Resource Officers introduced in FT2018/19 totaling \$300K, the Governor's Student Success & Wellness expenditures in FY2019/20 and FY2020/21, and increases in legal fees due to complications stemming from the COVID-19 pandemic.
-The baseline values for all subcategories have been otherwise trended according to current program expectations and historical trends. - ✓ For those qualifying Repairs & Maintenance expenditures having a useful life of 5-years or more and adding to the overall value of the facility, equipment, or personal property have been moved to the additional .90 mill (2008), .50 (2012), and .50 (2016) permanent improvement funds as part of the District's overall financial plan.
-In FY 2019/20 and FY2020/21, the Board utilized a portion of its strategic reserves to pre-pay for capital improvements related to utility upgrades that resulted in \$136K of permanent ongoing savings beginning in FY2021/22. - ✓ Rentals are comprised of leased spaces at Alpha Park and trended according to current program expectations and historical trends. - ✓ Contracted Pupil Transportation has been reduced where possible and the FY2019/20 value was impacted by COVID-19 due school going remote on 03/13/20 thru the balance of the fiscal year.
-The FY2020/21 is overstated and will be used to offset shortfalls elsewhere. - ✓ Property & Fleet Insurance have been trended according to historical trends. - ✓ Utilities include telephone, electricity, natural gas, and water & sewer.
-Electricity is reduced by \$80K in FY2020/21 due to a new supplier arrangement and is further reduced by \$125K for the new utility efficiencies that were prepaid in FY2019/20 & FY2020/21 as mentioned above. - ✓ The Out of District Tuition includes the cost of Mayfield resident students attending instructional programs that are outside of the District as well as those for which the District serves as fiscal agent.
+Included are the School Resource Officers, legal fees, etc. The baseline values for all subcategories have been otherwise trended according to current program expectations and historical trends. - ✓ For those qualifying Repairs & Maintenance expenditures having a useful life of 5-years or more and adding to the overall value of the facility, equipment, or personal property have been moved to the additional .90 mill (2008), .50 (2012), and .50 (2016) permanent improvement funds as part of the District's overall financial plan.
+In FY2020/21, the Board utilized a portion of its strategic reserves to pre-pay for capital improvements related to utility upgrades that resulted in \$136K of permanent ongoing savings beginning in FY2021/22. - ✓ Rentals are comprised of leased spaces at Alpha Park and trended according to current program expectations and historical trends. - ✓ Contracted Pupil Transportation had been reduced due the disruption caused by the COVID-19 pandemic, however, beginning in FY2021/22 and continuing into FY2022/23 a more normalized pattern of contracted transportation ensued and has therefore established a revised baseline level that has been trended for the duration of the forecasted period. - ✓ Property & Fleet Insurance have been trended according to historical trends. - ✓ Utilities include telephone, electricity, natural gas, and water & sewer.
+Electricity is reduced by \$80K in FY2020/21 due to a new supplier arrangement and is further reduced by \$125K for the new utility efficiencies that were prepaid FY2020/21. - ✓ The Out of District Tuition includes the cost of Mayfield resident students attending instructional programs that are outside of the District as well as those for which the District serves as fiscal agent.
 HB110 had a profound impact on this category because the State of Ohio is responsible to fund directly the cost of community school, voucher, and scholarship student elections rather than a deduction from the resident pubic school district.
-This act results in a reduction of \$1.28M in expenditures to this category based on FY2020-21 actual values.
+A detailed breakdown of this category follows: